Sign In Try Free

 Run the same brief through both

 The fastest way to decide is to try it.
-Generate a deck in Lumen free and compare it to Gamma on your own material.
+Generate a deck in Lumen on a 14-day free trial and compare it to Gamma on your own material.